-Failure to desludge the system at the appropriate time can also cause excessive solids to build up.
-This could result in solids washout which can pollute water courses or block drainage fields.
+It is a requirement of the product warranty that desludging is performed at the required intervals.
+Proof of desludging, in the form of invoices clearly showing the desludging date, may be required.
+Failure to carry out regular desludging may affect your Harlequin product warranty.
+Failure to desludge the system at the appropriate time may cause excessive solids to build up.
+This could result in solids washout which can pollute water courses or block soakaway systems.

-Please refer to Figure 17 below for the location of the desludge points.
-Harlequin recommends that during all desludge operations, the primary and final settlement chambers should both be emptied but it is possible to reduce the frequency of emptying the FST based on sludge levels.
-The primary settlement chamber should always be emptied first to avoid excess transfer of solids through the aeration chamber.
+Please refer to the specific product drawings supplied with your unit for the location of the desludge points.
+In all cases both the primary and final settlement chambers must be emptied.
+This should be performed in this order to avoid excess transfer of solids through the aeration chamber.

-NB: It is important NOT to desludge the aeration chamber which contains the active bacteria affixed to the media
+NB: It is important not to desludge the aeration chamber which contains the active bacteria affixed to the media